2000s in music: R&B and soul

 Throughout the 2000s decade, R&B and soul music had become more popular in Australia and New Zealand.
 Most Australian R&B artists from the early 2000s, such as Guy Sebastian, Paulini and Ricki-Lee Coulter, were known as contestants on Australian Idol and have established themselves in the Australian music market and continued to enjoy success after the show.
-Sebastian's debut album Just as I Am debuted at number one on the ARIA Albums Chart and was certified six times platinum by the Australian Recording Industry Association (ARIA), becoming the highest selling album ever released by an Australian Idol contestant.
-He also has received 14 ARIA Music Awards nominations and is the only Australian male artist in Australian music history to achieve five number one singles.
-Other Australian R&B/soul artists from the early 2000s include Jade MacRae, Israel Cruz, female duo Shakaya and boy band Random, who were best known for winning The X Factor (Australia) in 2005.
+Sebastian's debut album Just as I Am debuted at No. 1 on the ARIA Albums Chart and was certified six times platinum by the Australian Recording Industry Association (ARIA), becoming the highest selling album ever released by an Australian Idol contestant.
+He also has received 14 ARIA Music Awards nominations and is the only Australian male artist in Australian music history to achieve five No. 1 singles.
+Other Australian R&B/soul artists from the early 2000s include Jade MacRae, Israel Cruz, female duo Shakaya and boy band Random, who were best known for winning The X Factor in 2005.
 The late 2000s saw the rise of 2009 Australian Idol winner Stan Walker and 2006 Idol runner-up Jessica Mauboy.

 In New Zealand, R&B/soul groups Adeaze and Nesian Mystik have enjoyed success throughout their careers.
 Singer Aaradhna has released three top-ten singles "Down Time", "I Love You Too", and "They Don't Know" with rapper Savage.
 Other R&B singers include Pieter T and Vince Harder.
 The late 2000s saw the rise of J. Williams and Erakah.

 Hip hop

-Early into this decade, Australian Hip Hop has proved ultimate success through an Adelaide Hip-Hop trio, Hilltop Hoods.
-They became the first successful Australian Hip Hop outfit, followed by a Sydney Hip-Hop trio, Bliss n Eso.
+Early into this decade, Australian hip hop has proved ultimate success through an Adelaide hip-hop trio, Hilltop Hoods.
+They became the first successful Australian hip hop outfit, followed by a Sydney hip-hop trio, Bliss n Eso.
 Each has achieved ARIA awards.

 The New Zealand hip hop scene has seen the success of artists such as Scribe, Savage, Smashproof, David Dallas, Young Sid, Nesian Mystik and P Money.
-In 2009 Smashproof and Gin Wigmore collaborated on the successful single Brother, which stayed at number one on the New Zealand charts for eleven weeks, breaking the 23-year-old record for the longest consecutive run at number one on the charts by a local artist.
+In 2009, Smashproof and Gin Wigmore collaborated on the successful single "Brother", which stayed at No. 1 on the New Zealand charts for eleven weeks, breaking the 23-year-old record for the longest consecutive run at number one on the charts by a local artist.
 The single also charted in Germany.